CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

     Restarting NetQ CLI...
 Success!
     ```

-    This example uses an optional keys file. **Be sure to replace the keys filename and path with the *full path* and name of your keys file, and the *datacenterwest* premises name with your premises name if you are using this example on your server.**
+    This example uses an optional keys file. **Replace the keys filename and path with the *full path* and name of your keys file, and the *datacenterwest* premises name with your premises name if you are using this example on your server.**

     ```
     sudo netq config add cli server netqhostname.labtest.net cli-keys-file /home/netq/nq-cld-creds.yml premises datacenterwest